google/grr-doc/maintaining-and-tuning/monitoring.md

 [Prometheus Security](https://prometheus.io/docs/operating/security/).

 ## Example visualization and alerting setup
 This example will walk you through setting up Grafana as a dedicated visualization software to parse, display and query metrics scraped from GRR server components by Prometheus.
-If Prometheus was configured to scrape Fleetspeak servers as well, all steps apply.
+If you've followed the [example setup](#example-setup) before, then Prometheus is configured to scrape GRR (and Fleetspeak as well if you decided to do so).
 You will also be able to set up a simple alerting system using Grafana.
 These instructions assume that GRR server and Prometheus are both up and running (Fleetspeak server as well, if applicable).

 1. [Install Grafana](https://grafana.com/docs/grafana/latest/installation/debian/) by following the instructions: